Vjai462/Bank-SOC-Lab/Week1-Foundation/Day02-Network-Configuration.md

 ✅ **Task 3 Complete**

-Task 4: Configure Static IP on Windows 10 (BANK-EMP01)
+---

-What We Did:
+### Task 4: Configure Static IP on Windows 10 (BANK-EMP01)

-Started BANK-EMP01 VM
+**What We Did:**

-Configured static IP 192.168.56.11
+- Started BANK-EMP01 VM

-Renamed computer to BANK-EMP01
+- Configured static IP 192.168.56.11

-Verified connectivity to host and BANK-DC01
+- Renamed computer to BANK-EMP01

-Configuration Steps:
+- Verified connectivity to host and BANK-DC01

 **Configuration Steps:**